FARM BUSINESS PLANNING

 Pasture assessment skills:

 Assessing the quantity of pasture dry matter (DM) in paddocks is not difficult but is critically important.
-It requires simple skills and knowledge which can be achieved through a training course such as PRO-GRAZE or researching and reading various on-line sources.
+It requires simple skills and knowledge which can be achieved through a training course such as PRO-GRAZE or researching and reading various on-line technical publications form sources such as Meat and Livestock Australia (MLA).
 Calculating 'feed-on-offer' (FOO) in kg/DM/Ha and using simple feed budgets will clarify whether feed grown and/or stored fodder (hay, silage, grain), will meet livestock demand.
 This takes the guess work out of stocking rate decisions and livestock nutrition generally.
 Energy, protein and digestibility of the feed are also important in making feed purchase and allocation decisions, but this information is easily sourced.

 We can help you to develop the skills and knowledge necessary.